Fourth Sunday of Advent, year B, December 20, 2020

 In the chapters of Luke about the adult Jesus, nothing refers back to the infancy narrative in chapters 1 and 2.
 However, the early chapters point vigorously to themes that will come later.
 One who has read the whole gospel can then come back to the infancy narrative and "get it" in a new way.
 One who proclaims this gospel or preaches on it in the Sunday assembly should let the whole gospel message inform that proclamation.

 The above introduction to Luke is based on the chapter "Luke" by Scholar Jerome Kodell, O.S.B, in The Collegeville Bible Commentary -- New Testament (Collegeville, Minnesota: The Liturgical Press, 1992)

 Proclaiming It: Use different tones of voice for Mary and the angel, but don't overdo it.
 The climax of the reading comes at the end, where Mary expresses her complete surrender to God.
 She is both scared and proud.
 Make her sound so.

 Annunciazione, (detail) by Andrea della Robbia, ca. 1475, in La Verna, Tuscany, Italy, the Chiesa Maggiore, Cappella Niccolini.
-This attribution per Picssr, an experimental website that displays pictures from flickr.com.
+This attribution per Picssr, an experimental website, now defunct, that displayed pictures from flickr.com.
 You may be able to learn more by opening this flickr page.